JrFolk/react-assessment/README.md

 >
 >(e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

-Implamentation is pretty straightforward, and exported as a utility function:
+Implamentation is pretty straightforward, and exported as a utility function for the rest of the application:
 ``` javascript
 export const calcScore = (price) => {
     if (price < 50) return 0